Home » Cardiovascular Health » Human Circulatory System » Circulation Problems

 1.Cold Temperatures can cause Raynaud’s Disease

 While everyone experiences a decrease in blood flow in their circulatory system in cold weather, individuals with Raynaud’s Disease have a greater response to cold.
-In fact, even holding a cold can change the skin color on the tips of your fingers!
+In fact, even holding a cold beverage can change the skin color on the tips of your fingers!

 2.Primary Raynaud’s is More Common Than Secondary Raynaud’s